doublerebel/nvram-cfg-parser/README.md

 ### How it works

+#### Original

 The tomato_vxxx_xxxxx.cfg files are gzipped utf-8 text with null characters bounding and separating the key=value pair sets.
 We unzip the file, strip the header and footer, and read the null-separated key=value pairs.

+#### ARM

+The tomato_vxxx_xxxxx.cfg files are not gzipped, but are an obfuscated version of the original utf-8-with-null-separators.
+We read the random value and de-obfuscate back to the original format.

 ### Programmatic usage in JavaScript

 Decode and encode are available from the NvramParser class.
-See comments in `src/nvram-parser.iced` for details.
+See comments in `src/nvram-parser.iced`, `src/nvram-arm-parser.iced`,  for details.

+### FAQ

+  * How to tell if my router build is ARM format?

+  The tomato builds for your router contain **ARM** in the filename.
+Example: `tomato-RT-AC56U-AT-ARM-2.7-128-AIO-64K.trx`

+### License

 MIT Licensed.
 Use at your own risk.